KimBergstroem/currency-Converter-PythonApi/README.md

 &nbsp;

 ### Automated Testing
-The **PEP8** validator was used to validate all Python modules in this project.
-No errors were found besides warnings on some lines that are too long, which can't be undone or shortened.
+The **PEP8** validator was used to validate all Python modules and files in this project.
+No errors were found.

+The only file that gave an error was the `ascii_art.py` file.
+The warnings are some lines that are too long, which can't be undone or shortened, whitespaces, and an invalid escape sequence.
+This can't be fixed without breaking the ASCII style that is being used.

+The error code is the following:

+`W605 invalid escape sequence '\ '`

+`E501 line too long (82 > 79 characters)`

 - [PEP8 - run.py](https://pep8ci.herokuapp.com/#)
     ![run.py file](docs/testing/automated-testing/readme-automated_testing-main.png)